Constraints on Relic Magnetic Black Holes: Bounds on EMBHs without Catalysis

 \subsection{Destruction of Large Scale Magnetic Fields}

-EMBHs can interact with and destroy large scale coherent magnetic fields.
-The bounds from this are subdominant to all other bounds derived in this paper, so we will only touch on them briefly.
+EMBHs interact with and can destroy large scale coherent magnetic fields.
+The bounds from this are subdominant to those derived in this paper, so we only touch on them briefly.

-\textbf{Parker Bound} There are multiple versions of the Parker Bound \cite{Lewis:1999zm, PhysRevLett.70.2511, Turner:1982ag}, a limit set on the abundance of magnetic monopoles based on their interaction with the early galactic magnetic field.
-The galactic magnetic field accelerates magnetic charges moving through it.
-The kinetic energy gained by the charges is removed from the field.
-Magnetic charges are constrained so that they do not destroy the Milky Way magnetic field or prevent it from forming.
-The protogalactic Parker bound offers the most stringent monopole abundance constraints of all the versions of the Parker bound \cite{Lewis:1999zm}.
-It limits the monopole abundance during the collapse of the protogalaxy, when the galactic magnetic field was only a small seed field unsupported by a galactic dynamo.
-When applied to EMBHs this gives the bound
+\textbf{Parker Bound} There are multiple versions of the Parker bound \cite{Lewis:1999zm, PhysRevLett.70.2511, Turner:1982ag} on the abundance of magnetic monopoles based on their interaction with the Milky Way's magnetic field.
+This field accelerates magnetic charges, and drains its energy in the process.
+The magnetic charges must not destroy the magnetic field or prevent it from forming.
+The protogalactic Parker bound offers the most stringent monopole abundance constraints \cite{Lewis:1999zm}.
+It limits the magnetic charge density present during the collapse of the protogalaxy, when the Galactic magnetic field was only a small seed field unsupported by a Galactic dynamo.
+When applied to EMBHs in the Milky Way this gives

-Stronger constraints, $f<4\times 10^{-4}$, and $f<1.7\times 10^{-3}$ were derived in \cite{bai2020phenomenology} and \cite{ghosh2020astrophysical} respectively by applying a Parker type bound to the Andromeda galaxy where the magnetic field is coherent over larger length scales than in the Milky Way.
-Uncertainty in this bound comes from uncertainty in the properties of the magnetic field in the Andromeda Galaxy \cite{bai2020phenomenology}.
-We show the \cite{bai2020phenomenology} bound in figure \ref{fig:catminlim} for comparison to our other bounds.
+Stronger constraints, $f<4\times 10^{-4}$ \cite{bai2020phenomenology} and $f<1.7\times 10^{-3}$ \cite{ghosh2020astrophysical}, were found by applying a Parker type bound to the Andromeda Galaxy whose magnetic field is coherent over larger length scales than those of the Milky Way.
+Uncertainty in this bound comes from uncertainty in the properties of the magnetic field in Andromeda \cite{bai2020phenomenology}.
+We show the bound from Ref.\cite{bai2020phenomenology} in Fig.\ref{fig:catminlim} for comparison.

-\textbf{Cluster Magnetic Fields} The largest scale coherent magnetic fields observed in galaxy clusters are in radio relics which have magnetic fields coherent over $L\sim 2$ Mpc \cite{Bonafede:2013ewa, Kierdorf_2017}.
-EMBH in these galaxy clusters would form a diffuse magnetic plasma.
-This plasma would suppress magnetic fields that extend over scales larger than it's Debye length $\lambda_d$.
-A bound is derived from requiring that $\lambda_d >2$ Mpc for an EMBH plasma in a typical galaxy cluster.
-This gives a bound on the EMBH abundance of
+\textbf{Cluster Magnetic Fields} The largest scale magnetic fields observed in galaxy clusters are in radio relics.
+These are coherent over $\sim 2$ Mpc \cite{Bonafede:2013ewa, Kierdorf_2017}.
+EMBHs in these clusters would form a diffuse magnetic plasma, suppressing magnetic fields that extend over scales larger than its Debye length, $\lambda_d$.
+Requiring $\lambda_d >2$ Mpc for an EMBH plasma in a typical galaxy cluster gives the bound